noviceCoder27/notes-assignment/README.md

 That's it!
-Your Task Creation project should now be running.
+Your Todo Creation project should now be running.